Best For

 Off-Gassing Test

 Off-gassing on the Sealy Posturepedic Carver is strong.
 It took 11 days to fully off-gas.
-For comparison, the average off-gassing period is 5 days so this is over 2X the length of time.
+For comparison, the average off-gassing period is 7 days, so the Carver requires an additional 4 days.

 Initial Smell Strength